h0ckeyst1ck/XmasCounter_html/README.md

-# XmasCounter_html
+# XmasCounter 2.0
+New Version of the XmasCounter!
-A very small html script that tells you how many days till christmas
+Christmas countdown to the 25th of December.
+Very small html script just telling you the number of days until christmas.

+## Features
+Animated SVGs!